 My Mom tells me that when I saw my first book, I went absolutely nuts, arms flailing and all.
 So today I decided to write about my favorite kids books, both as a child and as an adult.
 And yes, I still own many of them.

-My Favorite Books: Childhood Through Sixth Grade
+Childhood to Sixth Grade

 The Thingamajig Book Of Manners– I always thought this book was hilarious.
 Thingamajigs are quite a motley group and have absolutely no manners.
 This book teaches your child about manners in a fun way.